Constraining the doability of relativistic quantum tasks: Acknowledgements

 \section{Acknowledgements}

+I thank Florian Speelman for pointing out an error in the original total gate removal theorem, which led to the introduction of re-indexing teleportation.
 I thank Alex May, Kianna Wan, Patrick Hayden, and Ayfer Ozgur for helpful conversations.
 I particularly thank Alex May for assisting in editing this paper, and Ayfer Ozgur for support and guidance.
+This work is supported by the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370.
 Lastly I thank the It From Qubit 2019 summer school, during which many ideas leading to this paper were first realized.